ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Input Validation: A Few Simple Data Types

- 🧪 LAB: Please try lab [input1](https://best.openssf.org/labs/input1.html).
+ 🧪 Lab: Please try lab [input1](https://best.openssf.org/labs/input1.html).
 Labs are optional, but we encourage you to try them.

 ### Sidequest: Text, Unicode, and Locales